tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When you make a basic melee attack, heal using a recovery.

 **Quirk:** Eats an odd vegetarian diet and advocates it loudly.

 ---

+#### Shattered Shield of Dreadful Deeds

+_Recharge 11+:_ Most magic items demand to be kept in pristine condition – they’re prima donnas and scabbard queens, refusing to show themselves without being polished, oiled, sharpened and otherwise pampered.
+The Shattered Shield is the opposite – it looks like a dull, half-broken slab of metal, scarred and scored in a hundred places from a hundred battles.
+No trace of heraldry or other decoration remains, other than a little dried blood in the crevices.

+When an attack reduces you to 0 or less hit points, you may activate the shield and immediately roll your Constitution + Level against the enemy’s corresponding Defense to the one of yours targeted by the killing attack (for example, if you were brought down by an attack targeting MD, your retributive strike also targets the enemy’s MD).
+If you hit, you deal exactly half as much damage (rounding up) to the enemy as the enemy did just did to you.

+**Quirk:** Live each day as if it’s your last.
+After a few weeks, the bearer of the shield rapidly comes to resemble the shield’s haggard, run-down appearance.

+---